 How has Lyme impacted your relationships?

 "Love is like breathing.
 You take it in and let it out." - Wally Lamb

 Robin Fiorese is a champion for her husband, Tony, who was finally diagnosed with Lyme disease after a misdiagnosis of ALS.
 In this installment of The Lyme Interview, she shares his story with the goal of spreading awareness of Lyme Disease and the many ways it imitates other illnesses.
 This is a family that will inspire you to never give up, traveling all the way form British Columbia to Florida for treatment.
+They went from hopelessness to hope.
 This is a picture of Tony taking a break from treatment to visit Epcot.

 Tell us a little about who you are and what you do:

 I'm in my late 40's, I don't have human children, but I have dogs.
 I have been involved in a volunteer parrot rescue for the last 16 years, and have a few adopted birds.
 I enjoy being outside and we have recently moved from our 2.5 acres in the City of Surrey to a property 3 hours away in the city of Peachland in the sunny Okanagan, British Columbia, with a lake view.
 Needing to downsize to pay for treatment and for a drier climate.
 Tony is a 50 year old craftsman of all trades, working in the movie industry building sets, as well as, a volunteer Fireman and presently a Paramedic, he is also an outdoorsman into hunting, fishing and outdoor sports.

 Your husband was diagnosed with Lyme after a misdiagnosis of ALS.
 Please share your story: